OpenRoberta/openroberta-lab/Docker/_README.md

 esac
 ```

-If the variable `SYSTEMCALL` is set to true, it is assumed, that `run.sh` is called from a system service.
-All security
-questions, that are asked in interactive mode, are then answered with `y`.
+The `-yes` effects, that all security questions, that are asked in interactive mode, are answered with `y`.

 After putting `openrobertalab` into `/etc/init.d`, the service is added with the commands: